ChuloWay/Articles/GitIntro.md

 ## Git Vs GitHub

+Though the two complement each other, here are some differences to help you understand what they are.

  **Git**                              | **GitHub**
 :------------------------------------:|:--------------------------------------------------:
  Git was first released in 2005       | GitHub was released in 2008